Why Chat GPT is bad for SEO content generation

 If ChatGPT were consistently wrong, that would be one thing.
 It’s almost more dangerous that it’s only wrong sometimes.

-The screenshot below displays a chat in which I requested 5 headlines not exceeding 50 characters.
+The screenshot below displays a chat where I requested 5 headlines not exceeding 50 characters.
 Every generated headline exceeded the maximum length.
 When asked how long each headline was, the response was incorrect.
 When asked to count the length of a headline again, the value changed from the previous evaluation.

 At the same time, it accurately counted my 9-character string.
-In a later chat, it accurately counted a 23-character sentence, but failed to count a different sentence of similar length.
+In a later chat, it accurately counted a 23-character sentence but failed to count a different sentence of similar length.

 It even lied about how it calculates string lengths, claiming to use a Python function to generate its output.
 This is a lie, if we can anthropomorphize a text generating robot in such a way, but would a less technical user spot it?